 Giant cabbages may take center stage at the Alaska State Fair, but the concert and entertainment lineup is equally as impressive.
 This 12-day festival at the end of summer remains a time-honored tradition and renowned showcase for Alaska's bounty, and place for Alaskans to gather at the end of a busy summer.

-The year 2011 marked the 75th anniversary of The Alaska State Fair.
+The year 2016 will mark the 80th anniversary of the Alaska State Fair.
 Its beginnings root in a farming colony established in the Matanuska and Susitna valleys with the intent of opening up Alaska, providing food to the military in case of war, and offer families on relief a new start.
 Two hundred and three families were selected from Minnesota, Michigan, Wisconsin and Oklahoma, and they arrived in the Valley in May 1935.

 Throughout the year of their arrival, the colonists constructed their homes, cleared fields and built a community.
 By July 1936, they were ready for a celebration.
 The Matanuska Valley Fair Association was formed and they decided to hold a four-day fair, Sept.
 4 through Sept.
 7. The first fair coincided with the opening of the Knik River Bridge, which linked the city of Anchorage and the Valley by road for the first time.